 Dom Francis is the Training Manager for the CCHA’s Community Health Worker Institute within the University of South Carolina’s Arnold School of Public Health.
 He brings to the table over 4 years nuanced public health experience in areas including fitness, qualitative evaluation, and workforce development.
 As the Training Coordinator, Dom’s primary role is to develop curricula and facilitate training for the Center’s anchor initiative, the Community Health Worker Institute.
 The institute currently offers Community Health Worker Core Competency Training which was approved by the South Carolina Community Health Worker Credentialing Council) as well as several specialized trainings for community facing health professionals.
 Dom is excited to spearhead the Institute’s offering of training and looks forward to growing the professional development opportunities given to health professionals in South Carolina.

 Dom also serves as an active member of the South Carolina Community Health Worker’s Association and is a part of the SCCHWA Education and Advocacy Committee.
-Further supporting a mission focused on collaborative effort and improving the health of the community, Dom serves as a co-chair for the Community-Based Organization subcommittee within the 2020 Census Complete Count Committee for the City of Columbia.
 Dom is a two-time Gamecock.
 At USC, he received both his Bachelor’s of Science in Exercise Science and Masters in Public health: Health Services, Policy, and Management emphasis.
 With a passion for studying and addressing public health issues within his home state, Dom fully supports the center’s mission of “Working together to magnify equitable health.”